-A survey of United States history beginning with post-Civil War expansion into the trans-Mississippi West, tracing political, economic, social, and cultural development to the present; emphasizing the emergence of a dominantly urban-industrial society, the expanded role of government, increasing government intervention in the lives of individuals, and the increasing involvement of the United States in the World.
+A survey of United States history beginning with post-Civil War expansion into the trans-Mississippi West, tracing political, economic, social, and cultural development to the present, emphasizing the emergence of a dominantly urban-industrial society, the expanded role of government, increasing government in the lives of individuals, and the increasing involvement of the United States in the world.

 A chronological survey of Western Civilization from 1500 to the present, focusing on the literary record which exemplifies changing societies; artistic and literary styles; and philosophical, religious, and political patterns.
 The course will include a reexamination of Biblical texts in the Reformation, the revival and imitation of classical texts in the Renaissance, absolutism and its critics, the revolutionary and Romantic movements, ethnic minorities, colonialism, the crisis of Western thought in the twentieth century, and the impact of totalitarianism.

 An introduction to calculus of a single variable.
 Topics include limits, continuity, differentiation and beginning integration, with applications.
-Assignments help build proficiency in the use of a computer algebra system.
+Assignments are given that help build proficiency in the use of a computer algebra system.

-A continuation of Math 105.
-Topics studied include integration techniques and applications, differential equations, numerical approximations, vectors and sequences and series, and vectors.
+A continuation of Mathematics 1600.
+Topics studied include integration techniques and applications, differential equations, numerical approximations, sequences and series, and vectors.
 Assignments are given that help build proficiency in the use of a computer algebra system.
 Prerequisite(s): permission of instructor or grade of "C" or better in Mathematics 1600.

 An introduction to the French language designed to develop skills in aural comprehension, speaking, reading, writing, and culture, with emphasis on practical communication.

 An introduction to the German language designed to develop skills in aural comprehension, speaking, reading, writing and culture with emphasis on practical communication.

-German 101 is the first in a two-part sequence of intermediate-level German, designed to build upon basic language concepts acquired in introductory-level courses, expand cultural knowledge, and increase confidence while enhancing listening, speaking, reading and writing skills in German.
+German 2010 is the first in a two-part sequence of intermediate-level German, designed to build upon basic language concepts acquired in introductory-level courses, expand cultural knowledge, and increase confidence while enhancing listening, speaking, reading and writing skills in German.
 Prerequisite(s): German 1020 or equivalent.

 An introduction to the Japanese language designed to develop skills in aural comprehension, speaking, reading, writing, and culture, with emphasis on practical communication.

 An introduction to the Spanish language designed to develop skills in aural comprehension, speaking, reading, writing and culture with emphasis on practical communication.

 The principles of classical mechanics, energy and motion designed for majors in the natural sciences.
 Algebra and trigonometry will be used in descriptions and problems.
 Three two-hour workshop sessions per week.
-Co-requisite(s): MATH 1100 College Algebra, and MATH 1470 Trigonometry or Math ACT of 27 or higher, or permission of the instructor.
+Co-requisites: Math 1100 and Math 1470 or a Math ACT of 27 or higher or permission of the instructor.

 An examination of the context, processes, institutions, and outcomes of the U.S. political system.
 This course introduces the student to basic concepts and theories central to the study of political science.